ufs-community/land-DA_workflow/docs/source/Model_v0.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 ``static_file``
-   Specifies the UFS Land static file.
+   Specifies the UFS land static file.

 ``init_file``
-   Specifies the UFS Land initial condition file.
+   Specifies the UFS land initial condition file.

 ``forcing_dir``
-   Specifies the UFS Land forcing directory.
+   Specifies the UFS land forcing directory.

+..
+COMMENT: Should we add recommended values for the 3 variables above based on the data we provide?

 ``separate_output``
    Specifies whether to enable the separate output.
 Valid values: ``.false.`` | ``true``